d-etienne/brain-games/README.md

     1. Select "Open link in the new window"

-    1. In the new window, select "Download .Zip File"
+    1. In the new window, select "Download .ZIP File"

-    1. Unzip the file and and open the folder
+    1. Unzip the file and open the folder

     1. Launch "basics copy"